dbaron/wgmeeting-github-ircbot/README.md

 If you want this bot for your working group that minutes its teleconferences on `irc.w3.org`, I'm happy to take pull requests to this repository.
-You need to change two things in `src/config.json`:
+You need to add a new `channels` item in `src/config.toml`.

-* the `github_repos_allowed` line, which lists github repositories that the bot is allowed to comment in, and
+The channel name in the header gives the IRC channel, the `group` gives the name of the working group used in comments on github issues, and the `github_repos_allowed` line lists github repositories that the bot is allowed to comment in.
-* the `channels` line, which lists the IRC channel that the bot joins when it starts.  (`/invite` works for temporary channels, but it doesn't persist across restarting the bot.)

 # Acknowledgments